 The injury prevention program works to improve public health by taking actions to prevent injuries before they happen.
 The program works with partners in the community to incorporate injury prevention efforts into their ongoing programs.

-Accidental injuries are the leading cause of death among Travis County residents ages 1-44; motor vehicle crashes are the majority of these deaths.
+Accidental injuries are the leading cause of death among Travis County residents ages 1 to 44; motor vehicle crashes are the majority of these deaths.
 A report on this can be found in Ten Leading Causes of Death in Travis County.

 Safe Sleep for Infants

 Sleep-related injury is the leading cause of death among infants between one month and one year of age.
 Most often these deaths are due to an unsafe sleep environment causing accidental suffocation.
-In Travis County, between 2011 and 2015, there were 43 deaths of infants who suffocated in their sleep.
-The Safe Sleep Coalition comprised of hospitals, clinics and community organizations is working to eliminate these tragic deaths.
+Between 2013 and 2017, there were 41 infants who died in their sleep in the City of Austin.
+The Safe Sleep Coalition, comprised of hospitals, clinics and community organizations, is working to eliminate these tragic deaths.
 Contact Denise Geleitsmann for a presentation on best practices in safe sleep for infants or to learn more about the Safe Sleep Coalition.